Please see the details below to work out the best citation solution for you.

 It is up to the user to identify dataset publishers and properly acknowledge each of them when citing the data.

 If you are downloading occurrence data directly through the ALA web services, it is recommended you use the offline download method and pass mintDOI=true as a parameter, along with a valid email address.
-More information can be found at here.
+See here for more information.

 Citing ALA web-pages